Caring For Clients Since 1958

 • Compile your supporting documents and application or appeal in a persuasive, thorough and complete package.

-Consult the knowledgeable disability lawyers in New York and New Jersey with Uscher, Quiat, Uscher & Russo, P.C., at 201-781-5645 or send an email to discuss your ERISA disability application or appeal.
+Consult the knowledgeable disability lawyers in New Jersey and New York with Uscher, Quiat, Uscher & Russo, P.C., at 201-781-5645 or send an email to discuss your ERISA disability application or appeal.